luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 You are expected to contribute towards the payment of this debt on a consistent weekly basis.
 In most circumstances, this can be handled as the expenditure of a Moderate rep favor each week.
 For plot purposes, the GM can instead sometimes call for the devotion of your time (1–2 days), a loss of GP/MP (~2), or the completion of a favor as part of the ongoing story.
 This favor might be innocuous or dangerous, depending on the needs of the narrative.

 If you fail to meet these obligations, the creditor will retaliate.
 Your rep may be dinged, thugs may be dispatched to teach you a lesson, or something/someone you value may be threatened or damaged.
 Debt collectors are skilled at tightening the screws and getting what they expect from reluctant debtors one way or the other.
-If you completely renege on your debt, you gain the Black Mark (Level 2) and Enemy traits (▶77, EP2).
+If you completely renege on your debt, you gain the [Black Mark (Level 2)](../../../04/28-traits.md#black-mark) and [Enemy traits](../../../04/28-traits.md#enemy) (_EP2_).

 In the long run, it is possible for this debt to be cleared.
 This may involve a massive accumulation of capital, blackmail, or somehow providing something the creditor desperately needs.